NicolasBernaerts/tasmota/vmc/README.md

 Tasmota firmware modified to control VMC
 =============

-This evolution of Tasmota firmware has been enhanced to handle a Motor Controled Ventilator according to ambient temperature.
+This evolution of Tasmota firmware has been enhanced to handle a Motor Controled Ventilator according to ambient humidity level.

 VMC is :
   * started as soon as humidity goes beyond a target value